 Professor Dame Pratibha Gai DBE FREng FRS

-Pratibha Gai is a materials chemist who studies atomic processes in reacting solids during chemical reactions in catalysis.
+Pratibha Gai is a materials chemist and an electron microscopist who studies atomic processes in reacting solids during chemical reactions in catalysis.
 Her research highlights include the development of new nanomaterials and processes for catalysis, energy storage, healthcare, food coatings, and novel microscopy instrumentation.

 She has pioneered advanced in-situ electron microscopy applications in the chemical sciences and with E D Boyes co-invented the atomic resolution environmental transmission electron microscope (ETEM).
 The ETEM enables the visualisation and analysis on the atomic scale of dynamic gas-catalyst reactions underpinning key chemical processes.
 Her research has helped to understand better how catalysts function, leading to valuable new science.
 Her microscope and process inventions are being exploited worldwide by microscope manufacturers, chemical companies and researchers.